A Revival of the 61-Month Wave Theory

 for 1977-78 and 1983 failed to materialize (so far as we can

-).
+tell).
 Both of these waves should have occurred in countries

 controlled predominantly by governments unfriendly to the West.